haddadi/haddadi.github.io/about.md

 ### News

 May: Our team, led by Anna Maria Mandalari, has won one of the TOP 10 spots in the [Telekom Challenge](https://telekom-challenge.com){:target="_blank"} Development Stream.
-We are receicing a generous gift to develop [IoTrim](http://iotrim.net/){:target="_blank"}. stay Tuned!
+We are receiving a generous gift to develop [IoTrim](http://iotrim.net/){:target="_blank"}. stay Tuned!

 May 2021: Our paper "Blocking without Breaking: Identification and Mitigation of Non-Essential IoT Traffi" with Anna Maria Mandalari, Daniel J. Dubois, Roman Kolcun, Muhammad Talha Paracha, and David Choffnes" had been accepted to the 21st Privacy Enhancing Technologies Symposium ([PETS 2021](https://petsymposium.org/2021/){:target="_blank"}).
 Congrats all!
 (Paper and code available on [IoTrim](http://iotrim.net/){:target="_blank"})